lucaalfarano-stack/memory-locality/README.md

 The goal is not to replace LLM reasoning, but to improve contextual continuity across fragmented conversations while keeping the retrieval layer simple, deterministic, and inspectable.

+The system is designed around a simple principle:

+> embeddings perform recall,
+> retrieval preserves locality,
+> the final LLM performs reasoning.

 ---

 # Philosophy